Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 No. They were more concerned with proving out their *breeding line* for whatever purpose they had, and damn the consequences to the *sapient* subjects caught up in their machinations.

 An unfamiliar feeling welled up inside Nofl.
 It wasn’t pleasant.
-He felt his pulse rise, his skin temperature increase, and a kind of audible distortion crept into his awareness… For the first time in his life, he knew, somehow, that he was ***angry.***
+He felt his pulse rise, his skin temperature increase, and a kind of audible distortion crept into his awareness...
+For the first time in his life, he knew, somehow, that he was ***angry.***

 Oh, he’d *thought* he’d experienced anger before.
-When the Directorate dug their stubborn heels in, when Caste prejudice stymied his studies and career, when he saw the injustices that the whole Banner system imposed on good, talented people… but that had been mere frustration.
+When the Directorate dug their stubborn heels in, when Caste prejudice stymied his studies and career, when he saw the injustices that the whole Banner system imposed on good, talented people... but that had been mere frustration.

 *This* was a whole cocktail of emotions.
 His skinny frame trembled with the need to *crush* something, to spit vile biohazardous waste in this Zanm’s face, whoever they were.
-There was… was that *hate?* He’d never hated before, but he knew it was.
-Righteousness, disgust, dismay… It was a barrage of emotions he had always been taught were the driving impulses of evil.
+There was... was that *hate?* He’d never hated before, but he knew it was.
+Righteousness, disgust, dismay...
+It was a barrage of emotions he had always been taught were the driving impulses of evil.

 How wrong those teachings had been.
 He slammed the papers down on his desk with all the force he could muster, *cursed* the Hierarchy that the most his well-bred body could produce was a pathetic *slap,* and considered his next move.

-And then… anguish.
+And then... anguish.
 Because the truth surely had to be that there *was* no next move.
 Singularity were a *Them,* a *They.* Another anonymous player at a board where nobody with any *real* power showed their face anyway.
 Nofl, bare-faced and honest as he was, simply wasn’t playing the same game.
 Even the polite note and this treasure trove of hardcopy had to be just another move in whatever ineffable game they indulged themselves in.

 There was nothing for it but to rage impotently at the walls, and that simply wasn’t in Nofl’s nature.
 His hatred and rage fell away as abruptly as they’d come and left him standing alone in the middle of his lab, bereft even of the ability to properly clench his fists or smash anything.

 What did that leave him with?

 A patient.
 Nothing more than that.
-A patient he could do right by, and while he knew that Singularity surely wanted Julian alive now so they could continue to observe him… there was simply no way to spite them without hurting his friend.
+A patient he could do right by, and while he knew that Singularity surely wanted Julian alive now so they could continue to observe him... there was simply no way to spite them without hurting his friend.

 He sighed, accepted that this defeat had come before he had even known there was a battle, and opened the next document in the folder.

-There, finally, he found what he needed….
+There, finally, he found what he needed....
 And it was much, *much* too familiar.

 ___

 **Date Point: 16y7m2w AV**
 **DENEB 341.4° 11-DFWP4-BINARY M-A 4.1, Deep Space**

-The Entity… *stood.*
+The Entity... *stood.*

 It wasn’t *quite* standing, at least not quite how the memories of Ava Ríos recalled it.
 She, of course, had been bipedal whereas the Entity at this point had six legs, or at least three pairs of landing gear.

 Nevertheless, for the first time in its own existence, it stood on the ground and felt its own weight, a little less than two million kilograms in the pathetic gravity of this tiny moon.

 Adding landing gear to its hull had been the first objective it had taken for itself once the Hunter threat was removed.
-They were an indulgence, yes, but also practical: they allowed the entity to land on large asteroids and small moons, which in turn allowed it to drill… and build.
+They were an indulgence, yes, but also practical: they allowed the entity to land on large asteroids and small moons, which in turn allowed it to drill... and build.

 It didn’t need permanent structures of course, but when it came to laying down a new body’s keel - which was the best word the Entity could think of to refer to the primary structural element from which the rest of the framework would grow - it helped to have a little gravity and a large, flat, solid surface to work on.
 Why go to the effort and time of building such a surface when it could just use an appropriately flat piece of terrain?